SS Friedrich der Grosse

 SS Friedrich der Grosse (or Friedrich der Große) was a Norddeutscher Lloyd liner built in 1896 which sailed Atlantic routes from Germany and sometimes Italy to the United States and on the post run to Australia.
 At the outset of World War I the ship was interned by the U.S. and, when that country entered the conflict in 1917, was seized and converted to a troop transport, becoming USS Huron (ID-1408).

 Originally commissioned as USS Fredrick Der Grosse, the ship was renamed Huron – after Lake Huron, the center lake of the Great Lakes – while undergoing repairs and conversion at a U.S. Navy yard.
 The ship carried almost 21,000 men to France during the hostilities, and returned over 22,000 healthy and wounded men after the Armistice.

 After decommissioning by the U.S. Navy, the ship was turned over to the United States Shipping Board and was later transferred to the United States Mail Steamship Company, for whom she sailed in the Atlantic as SS Huron.
 In May 1922 the ship was allocated to the Los Angeles Steamship Co. and renamed SS City of Honolulu.
 The ship caught fire on 12 October 1922 during her maiden voyage, and sank with no loss of life.

 History

 SS Friedrich der Grosse

-SS Friedrich der Grosse (or Friedrich der Große) was built in 1896 by Vulcan Shipbuilding Corp. of Stettin, Germany, and sailed the Atlantic for North German Lloyd until being interned in New York Harbor in 1914.
+SS Friedrich der Grosse (or Friedrich der Große) was built in 1896 by Vulcan Shipbuilding Corp. of Stettin, Germany as the first completed liner in the Barbarossa-class, as the largest German ship upon completion.
+Her maiden voyage took her to Sydney, Australia.
+She sailed the Atlantic for North German Lloyd until being interned in New York Harbor in 1914.

-On 27 July 1900, the deck of Friedrich der Grosse was the site of Kaiser Wilhelm II's famous "Schrecklichkeit" speech in which he compared the military of the German Empire to the Huns.
+On 27 July 1900, Friedrich der Grosse provided the backdrop when Kaiser Wilhelm II held his infamous speech where he compared the military of the German Empire to the Huns.